briansu2004/MyMendix/README.md

 ### What experience with Mendix do I have?

-- Used Mendix Studio Pro from version 7 to version 10
+- Used Mendix Studio Pro from version 7 to version 10 (they used different names before)
 - Modeled the Data with domain models
 - Designed App's User Interface
 - Defined the logic with microflows and configured them